stateful/docs.runme.dev/docs/guide/helm.md

 ## **Implementing Helm Rollback**

 In your Runme notebook, you can revert to a specific historical version of a Helm release within your Kubernetes cluster.
-Using the `helm rollback` command, Along side the name of the release and the revision number you want to deploy.
+Using the `helm rollback` command, along side the name of the release and the revision number you want to deploy.

 ![helm rollback](../../static/img/guide-page/runme-helm-rollback.png)